WILDONE-MSState/remRats/README.md

-it is only reported the actual number of individuals sampled (i.e. for disease surveillance) that hamper its own usefulness as with these data delivery there is no way to assess the representability of the samples with respect to the population where they have been collected..
+it is only reported the actual number of individuals sampled (i.e. for disease surveillance) that hamper its own usefulness as with these data delivery there is no way to assess the representability of the samples with respect to the population where they have been collected.

 remRats fills some of the mentioned limitations by making analysis of removal data as simple and consistent as possible.
 We also conceived